Hydrohaven/MuPlay/README.md

 ## Description
 μPlay is a voice-controlled music player utilizing a wide range of technologies that I have never used before.
 This project is a remake of my very first project, titled MuPlay-Prototype on my GitHub.

+## Planned
+I have a lot planned for this project but I will proritize school, extracurriculars, and internships over it.
+Eventually will add a frontend and various other settings within the app like setting up your own wake word.
+Optimizing this app to ensure it is as light as possible is also critical for this app.

+I'll document each planned feature here for furture reference for myself:
+- [ ] Frontend (React + Component Library)
+- [ ] Desktop application (Electron)
+- [ ] Custom wake word (Might have to make users create Porcupine accounts?)
+- [ ] Optimized to be light on system (Be wary of rerenders and transcription overhead)

 ## Usage & Setup
 Setup guide because I keep forgetting how to do it